ahmed-nabil-elagder/trees-graphs-visualization/README.md

 		2. [[ mark current node as visited ]]
 		3. For Each NON-Visited neighbors
 			=> visit it (Recursion)
-	BFS (Breadth First Search)
+			Note: DFS can be also impleminted by Stack (Iterative) BFS (Breadth First Search)
 		1. Enqueue root node into a Queue
 		2. While Queue is not empty => (Iterative)